edpacca/ddb-back-end-developer-challenge/README.md

   - Characters with resistance take half damage; characters with immunity take no damage.
 - **Heal**
   - Increases character HP (assumed max HP as the limit).
-  - Temporary hit points take precedence and cannot be healed.
 - **Add Temporary Hit Points**
+  - Temporary hit points take precedence when damage is dealt, and cannot be healed.
   - Not additive; always takes the higher value.

 ### Implementation